abhayporwals/ai-workflows-docs/versioned_docs/version-1.5/intro.md

 ---

-*This is version 1.5 of AI Workflows & Tools.
-For the latest features, check out our [current version](../intro.md).*
+*This is version 1.5 of AI Workflows & Tools - introducing MLOps and cloud integration.*